 Feeling feverish?
 Wondering if it’s coronavirus?
 In 2020-21, Emory University quickly pivoted to adapt existing software into a free online symptom checker to help anyone assess the likelihood they've contracted COVID-19.
 Based on the answers to questions about signs and symptoms, age and more, a person would be directed to guidance based on CDC guidelines and is placed into one of three risk categories: high (needs immediate medical attention), intermediate (can contact their doctor for guidance), or low (can likely administer self-care or recover at home).
 Participants are never dissuaded from seeking professional medical advice or contacting their healthcare provider for more guidance.

 “We’re all fighting, in ways big and small, to keep our loved ones out of harm’s reach.
 But the anxiety and uncertainty around the best way to do that can result in crowded emergency departments that will have difficulty managing the surge,” said Dr. Justin Schrager, emergency medicine physician at Emory University Hospital and co-founder of Vital.
-“Our goal with C19check.com is to prevent that from happening, while also making it super simple for people to understand and follow CDC guidelines.”
+“Our goal was to prevent that from happening, while also making it super simple for people to understand and follow CDC guidelines.”